 Zuma– this restaurant has a lively bar, a superb wine list and a great atmosphere.

-Fox and Knife– for some Italian, this one can’t be beat.
-The chef here has a James Beard award and it’s a great place for foodies.
-We had a sumptuous focaccia appetizer, and the main meal was out of this world.
+Fox and Knife– amazing Italian food.
+The chef has a James Beard award and it’s a great place for foodies.
+We had a delicious focaccia appetizer and the main meal was out of this world.

 Yvonne’s – this is a trendy upscale bar/restaurant with inviting mahogany walls and amazing pumpkin hummus!
-They have a specialty cocktail menu and offer fantastic seafood.
+They have a speciality cocktail menu and offer fantastic seafood.

 Where to Stay

-Mandarin Oriental Hotel.
-I tagged along on a business trip with the hubby, and was privileged to stay with him at the is intimate and luxurious hotel.
-Posh rooms with customer service that is out of this world and a location that can’t be beat.
-Super cute bar and restaurant and a spa that can’t be missed.
+I tagged along on a business trip with the hubby, and was privileged to stay with him at The Mandarin Oriental Hotel – so swanky y’all!
+It was intimate and luxurious with posh rooms, customer service that is out of this world and a location that can’t be beaten.
+Super cute bar, restaurant with yummy gourmet food and a spa that can’t be missed.

 And OMG!
 There is an attached shopping mall to the hotel – no way!!!!
 I fell in love with a shop called Aritza.
-Stylish and affordable buys all around $50-100.
+Stylish and affordable buys for $50-100.
 Snapped up the cutest things there including this darling hat and animal print scarf – both under $50!!!!
+I linked some similar items here – click the pic to shop!